 - Personality and facial metrics in capuchins Sapajus apella.

 - Personality, wellbeing and social behaviour in squirrel monkeys Saimiri sciureus.

 - Emotional perception in chimpanzees.

 - Chimpanzee personality traits and neurodevelopmental disorders.

-Wilson, V. A. D. & Weiss, A. (under review).
+Wilson, V. A. D. & Weiss, A. (in press).
 Social relationships in nonhuman primates: potential models of pervasive disorders.
 In (P. Roubertoux, Ed.)
 Organism models of autism and pervasive neuro-developmental disorders.

 Wilson, V. A. D., Gartner, M. C., Weiss, A. & Lenton, A. (in prep).
 People, Pets and Personality: an exploratory analysis of pet ownership.